-If your site is not responsive then it won’t be easy to see by the 84 million smart device users only in the UK and in the USA!
-Think about rest of the world, which could be losing you important custom.
+If your site is not responsive then it won’t be easy to see by the 84 million smart device users in the UK and in the USA!
+Think about rest of the world, which could be losing you as an important customer.

 According to Google: